nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 1. Make sure you are inside **Atomic habit** feature by enter `hb` command after the launch of the program
 2. Test case: `add --name make bed every morning`<br>
-   Expected output: a new atomic habit is successfully added<br>
+   Expected output: A new atomic habit is successfully added<br>
    Example:

 ```